- Home

 Families must provide consent (via the enrolment record) for a team member to administer first aid and call an ambulance if required.

 Children’s health, wellbeing and safety is priority within our Service.
-Policies and practices reflect the relevant legislation, including the National Principles for Child Safe Organistions.
-JAG provides polices and procedures to equip JAG people with the knowledge, skills, and awareness to keep children safe.
-Service Practices are continuously reviewed and improved to ensure current legislation is in effect throughout the business.
+Policies and practices reflect the relevant legislation, including the National Principles for Child Safe Organisations.
+JAG provides policies and procedures to equip JAG people with the knowledge, skills, and awareness to keep children safe.
+Service practices are continuously reviewed and improved to ensure current legislation is in effect throughout the business.
 As part of our procedures, communication with families must be upheld to ensure they can be informed and involved in the event of an incident.

 Authorised Nominee: